emjot/kt-paperclip-compression/README.md

 ## Defaults
 Default options for jpegtran is <code>-copy none -optimize -perfect</code> and default options for optipng is <code>-o 5 -quiet</code>.

-You can use paperclip's default options to define global defaults for all your paperclip attachments.
+You can use kt-paperclip's default options to define global defaults for all your paperclip attachments.
 Use <code>compression</code> key.

 Example for config/application.rb: